-The stream in A-Lease Canyon is intermittent, flowing primarily during the wet season.
-The streambed is about 4 to 10 feet in width, the low flow channel is about 1 to 3 feet in width, and the banks are about 4 to 20 feet in height.
+The stream in Amphitheater Canyon is intermittent, flowing primarily during the wet season.
+The streambed ranges from 4 to 10 feet in width: the low flow channel is 1 to 3 feet in width, and the banks range from 4 to 20 feet in height.
 They are comprised primarily of silt and sand alluvium.
-Giant wild rye (Elymus sp.) and salt grass (Distichlis) were predominant.
-Also observed on the banks were poison oak, California sage brush, quail bush (Atriplex) and lemonade berry, and other vegetative species typical of a coastal sage scrub community.
+Alluvium in some areas is encrusted with salt inflorescence, suggesting that streamflows have a high salt content.
+Giant wild rve (Elymus sp.) and salt grass (Distichlis) are predominant in the wetted portion of the stream.
+Occurring on the banks are poison oak, California sage brush, quail bush (Atriplex) and lemonade berry, and other vegetative species typical of a coastal sage scrub community.
 The non-native plants tree tobacco and Myoporum laetum were also noted in some areas.

 This natural reach of stream provides sheltering, foraging, nesting and nursery areas; migratory pathways; and sources of drinking water for wildlife and aquatic species.
 The stream discharges directly into the Pacific Ocean through a concrete culvert onto a wave washed sandy beach backed by rock rip-rap.

-California and spotted towhees, scrubjays, common yellowthroats, house and canyon wrens, black phoebes, house finches, warblers, raptors, crows, turkey vultures frequent this area.
+California and spotted towhees, scrubjays, common vellowthroats, house and canyon wrens, black phoebes, house finches, warblers, raptors, crows, turkey vultures frequent this area.